vitaltechsol/Phidgets2Prosim/manual/README.md

    - Edit the `config.yaml` file to match your device configuration.
    - Use `config_sample.yaml` as a reference for more detailed configuration examples.

-   You can use any text editor, even notepad but a good free editor is [Sublome Text](https://www.sublimetext.com/)
+   You can use any text editor, even notepad but a good free editor is [Sublime Text](https://www.sublimetext.com/)

    Ensure each section follows the YAML format correctly, with proper indentation and spacing.
 Restart the application after any configuration changes to apply updates.